 Digitized versions of the Shahnama of Muhammad Juki, copied in Herat between 1440 and 1445 and considered to be one of the finest Timurid manuscripts of the 15th century; the Gulistan of the poet Sa’di completed in 1583 in Fatehpur Sikri; and an autograph copy of Kitab-i Mathnawiyyat-i Zafar Khan copied in Lahore in 1663 are also available online on the Cambridge Digital Library Website.

 The Thomas Manning Archive was purchased in 2015 with funding from the National Heritage Memorial Fund (NHMF) and further support from the Arts Council England/Victoria and Albert Museum Purchase Grant Fund; the Friends of the National Libraries; and numerous private donations.
 We are grateful for their support in enabling the material to be kept together and made available for research.
-The archive has been digitized and is available on the Society’s Digital Library here, while the catalogue is now available on Archives Hub.
+The archive has been digitized and is available on the Society’s Digital Library here, while the catalogue is now available on the Royal Asiatic Society archive catalogue.

-For more detailed information about our collections, please click on one of the following links:
+For detailed information about our collections, see the following links: